AnushkaBhatnagar/CustomMarkdown/README.md

 This is a compiler project to translate a Custom Markdown language to its HTML and Bootstrap CSS equivalent.
 The compiler has been designed in C++.

 ## Lexical Analyser
+The Lexical Grammar for the language consists of the following token classes:

 | Token Class | Description | Example |
 |  :---:        |     :---:     |        :---: |